Persepam Madura Utama

-Persatuan Sepak Bola Pamekasan Madura Utama, commonly known as Persepam Madura Utama or Madura Utama, is an Indonesian professional football club based in Pamekasan, East Java.
-The club plays in the Liga 3.
+Persatuan Sepak Bola Pamekasan Madura Utama, commonly known as Persepam Madura Utama or Persepam, is an Indonesian professional football club based in Pamekasan, East Java.
+The club plays in the Liga 4.

 History

 In season 2012–13 the club was promoted to Indonesia Super League after finishing 3rd place in 2011–12 season.
 In January 2015, they changed their name from Persepam Madura United to Persepam Madura Utama and their nickname to Sapeh Ngamok (The Mad Bull).